El-Zedy/GCP-Final-Project/README.md

         kubectl create ns <namespace_name>

-      - create 2 services and deployments one for backend and other for forntend
+      - create 2 services and deployments one for backend and another for forntend

       - hint: you can find all manifests files at `kubernetes manifests` directory